 CrossOver does work on MacBooks with Apple Silicon.
 If it can run a Windows application on a Mac, it can run that same application on a Mac with Apple Silicon.

-Should You Buy an M1 Mac If You Need Windows?
+Should You Buy an M1 or M2 Mac If You Need Windows?

-Apple’s M1 MacBook Air, MacBook Pro, and Mac Mini are first-generation products.
-They’re laying the groundwork for a Mac future without Intel processors.
+Apple’s M1 and M2 MacBook Air, MacBook Pro, and Mac Mini were first-generation products when they debuted in 2022.
+They laid the groundwork for a Mac future without Intel processors.

 Or, you could run Windows applications on a remote Windows PC and access them remotely.
 In fact, that might be the future solution for many people.
-Microsoft is reportedly working on a “Cloud PC” product that will let organizations run their apps on Microsoft’s servers and access that desktop from any device.
+That’s what Microsoft’s “Cloud PC” system for businesses is all about.